Laser Genesis Med Spa: Best Skin Care Clinic In Mississauga

 It is not a medical condition but affects the person psychologically, and it may require attention in severe cases or if the area becomes infected.

-This condition can affect all ethnic backgrounds however is more prominent in people of color who have dark curly hair.
+This condition can affect all ethnic backgrounds however is more prominent in people of colour who have dark curly hair.

 Pseudofolliculitis barbae can be categorized into two types of ingrown hairs: Transfollicular and Extrafollicular.
 The extrafollicular hair is a hair that has exited the follicle and reentered the skin.
 The transfollicular hair never exits the follicle, but because of its naturally curly nature curls back into the follicle causing fluid build-up and irritation.